wangguan0402/test/README.md

 #### Edit Account page:`/user/edit` [sensitive]

-The user should be able to change his/her firstname, lastname, password and e¬mail address (but not username).
-Again, validate the input values both on the client  as well as server ¬side.
+The user should be able to change his/her firstname, lastname, password and e-mail address (but not username).
+Again, validate the input values both on the client-side as well as server-side.
 Also keep a link on this page to delete the user's account.
 This should remove all associated pictures , albums, as well as access to other users' albums (useful in case the username is recycled and allocated to a new user).